 Discover the heights of Somerset's famous Cheddar Gorge.
 At almost 400 feet deep and three miles long, this is England’s largest gorge, and with its weathered crags and pinnacles, one of our most spectacular natural sights.

-Whether you’re looking for fuel to kick-start a ramble on the coast, or are returning from a gentle stroll in the woods, you’ll find these kiosks, cafés and tea-rooms are great places to pick up a takeaway treat.
+Whether you’re looking for fuel to kick-start a ramble on the coast, or are returning from a gentle stroll in the woods, you’ll find these kiosks, cafés and tea-rooms are great places to stop for a treat.
 What's more, every visit you make and piece of cake you buy helps us carry on looking after special places for everyone to enjoy, for ever.

 We love talking to our supporters, after all we wouldn't be here without you.
 Join our communities where we talk about coast, countryside, caring for houses, gardens & woods in the South West (and the odd slice of cake).